Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Introduction

+The first part, the choice of the ansatz, is particularly crucial.
+This is because the success of most of quantum algorithms for quantum many-body problems largely depends on the quality of the prepared quantum state, i.e., the overlap between the prepared state and the target state.
+In spin systems or chemical systems, various ansatze have been proposed, such as UCC-family, and ones based on matrix product states or tensor network states more generally~\cite{Ran_PRA20,Felser_PRL21,Malz2024_MPS}.
 Compared to other areas tackling quantum many-body problems, nuclear physics studies have seen relatively limited applications of quantum computing, despite several pioneering works~\cite{Deuteron_PRL18, LacroixPRL20, Spain_SciRepo2023}, and recent reviews~\cite{GRamos23, Savage24}.
-In addition, only a few ansatze have been explored for nuclear systems, almost exclusively based on the unitary coupled cluster (UCC) family~\cite{Kiss_PRC22, Sarma_PRC2023, Spain_SciRepo2023} with some variations such as Adapt-VQE~\cite{Grimsley2019}.
+To date, only a few ansatze have been explored for nuclear systems, almost exclusively based on the unitary coupled cluster (UCC) family~\cite{Kiss_PRC22, Sarma_PRC2023, Spain_SciRepo2023} with some variations such as Adapt-VQE~\cite{Grimsley2019}.
 A seminal work investigated the applicability of the UCC + Adapt-VQE to the nuclear shell model~\cite{Spain_SciRepo2023}, where the number of CNOT gates required to achieve a given accuracy for shell-model calculations of oxygen and calcium isotopes was estimated.
+Taking a look around existing literature, pioneering works have focused intensively on pairing Hamiltonians~\cite{LacroixPRL20, Guzman_PRC22, PhysRevC.107.044308, np_PhysRevC.110.064320, ERGuzman2024_EPJA, LiuPLB85_102480, ZhangPLB869_139841}.
+Building on these previous works on pairing Hamiltonians or pairing-like ansatze, this work aims to explore more expressive and scalable ansatze suitable for simplified representations of nuclear shell-model Hamiltonians, develop symmetry-aware post-selection techniques, and evaluate their performance on quantum hardware across a range of nuclear systems.